Mixed Greens Salad

 Notes

-Nutrition label is for salad only and does not include dressing.
+Note: The nutrition label is for the mixed greens salad only and does not include the balsamic vinaigrette dressing.

-Store any leftover vinaigrette in an airtight container in the refrigerator for up to a week.
+Storage: The dressed salad tastes best when it’s fresh.
+If you plan to have leftovers, store the salad separately from the dressing.
+Store leftover vinaigrette in an airtight container in the fridge for up to a week.
 Make sure to shake it before using it again.

 Nutrition